-Much like Périgord, Alsace is one of the regions of France that has the most medieval castles.
-More than 500 are counted here, mostly distributed from north to south, at the foothills of the Vosges.
-Even if they are for the most part in ruin, their silhouettes, perched at the top of the Vosges Mountains, have been a part of the countryside for centuries, thus defying time.
-As previously, these castles still seem to dominate the Alsace Plain even today, watching over the Vosges valleys, communication channels and sometimes the abbeys.
+Much like Périgord, Alsace is one of France’s regions with the most medieval castles.
+More than 500 are counted here, mainly distributed from north to south, at the foothills of the Vosges.
+Even if many are in ruin, their silhouettes, perched at the top of the Vosges Mountains, have been a part of the countryside for centuries, thus defying time.
+As previously, these Alsace castles still seem to dominate the Rhine Plain, watching over the Vosges valleys, communication channels, and sometimes the abbeys.

-The fortified castles were places of power, residences and sometimes administrative centres.
+The fortified castles of Alsace were places of power, residences and sometimes administrative centres.
 They reinforce the protection of a territory and its inhabitants, thus concreting the power of the local lord.

-Built in stone from the 12th century, they were created in large numbers, as witnesses of the strategic important of Alsace in the Middle Ages and of its political and seigniorial division.
-The construction and maintenance of these castles lasted from the 12th to the 14th century, which was a period characterised by the height of the local nobility.
+Edified in stone from the 12th century, they were created in large numbers as witnesses of the strategic importance of Alsace in the Middle Ages and its political and seigniorial division.
+The construction and maintenance of these castles lasted from the 12th to the 14th century, a period characterised by the height of the local nobility.

 The eagle nest construction of the castles at the top of the hills overlooking the Wine Route was completed following rivalries and conflicts between several noble families (the Eguisheim-Dabo family, the Hohenstaufens, the Ferrettes, and the Habsburgs) and between bishops (of Strasbourg and Basel) and Holy Roman Emperors.

 But life at the top of these hills was rather rough and uncomfortable.
-From the 14th century, the nobility thought it was preferable to abandon their castles in favour of living in the wealthy cities and villages below.
-The fortresses either became ruins or the centre of a military garrison, or the hideout for knight thieves – otherwise known as the thugs that robbed nobles and merchants who were passing through the road between Strasbourg and Basel.
+From the 14th century, the nobility thought it preferable to abandon their castles to live in the wealthy cities and villages below.
+The fortresses either became ruins, the centre of a military garrison, or the hideout for knight thieves – otherwise known as the thugs that robbed nobles and merchants passing through the road between Strasbourg and Basel.

-Following the Thirty Years War (1618-1648), the castles lost their military and strategic importance.
-King Louis XIV ordered the unification of Alsace into a single province and the border of the Kingdom of France was aligned further east, on the Rhine.
+Following the Thirty Years War (1618-1648), the castles of Alsace lost their military and strategic importance.
+King Louis XIV ordered the unification of Alsace into a single province, and the border of the Kingdom of France was aligned further east on the Rhine.
 The castles, some of which were already in a pitiful state, fell into ruin.

-It was not until the 19th century that interest in the heritage of the past surfaced, in the name of medieval romanticism and chivalry.
+It was not until the 19th century that interest in the heritage of the past surfaced in the name of medieval romanticism and chivalry.
 In the 20th century, thanks to the development of the hiking association ‘Club Vosgien’, the castle ruins became a destination for walking and discovery.
-From 1945, local authorities and associations have been trying to stop erosion of the ruins and are investing in their partial restoration.
+Since 1945, local authorities and associations have been trying to stop the erosion of the ruins and are investing in their partial restoration.

-Some castles still have a great reputation and are in good condition, with their imposing ruins evoking respect and admiration.
-This is especially true for the castles of Haut-Kœnigsbourg, Ribeauvillé, Hohlandsbourg, Éguisheim and Haut-Andlau.
-The three Castles of Eguisheim especially, bear witness to the turbulent history of the region in the Middle Ages.
+Some castles still have an excellent reputation and are in good condition, with their imposing ruins evoking respect and admiration.
+This is especially true for the castles of Haut-Kœnigsbourg, Ribeauvillé, Hohlandsbourg, Eguisheim and Haut-Andlau.
+The three Castles of Eguisheim especially witness the region’s turbulent history in the Middle Ages.

 The three castles of Ribeauvillé

-The castles of Éguisheim and the Five Castles Itinerary
+The Castles of Eguisheim and the Five Castles Route

-The village of Éguisheim is overlooked by a series of five castles which are linked by a small tourist road that winds through the hills of the Vosges close to Éguisheim: the “Route des Cinq Châteaux”.
+The village of Eguisheim is overlooked by five castles linked by a small tourist road that winds through the hills of the Vosges close to Eguisheim: the “Route des Cinq Châteaux”.

-Their history is representative of that of the entire medieval Alsace, whose territory was divided into small territories belonging to local lords who were at war for political or economic reasons.
+Their history is representative of the medieval Alsace, whose territory was divided into small territories belonging to local lords who were at war for political or economic reasons.

 The hill of the castles belonged to the powerful Eguisheim-Dabo family.
 The extinction of the Dabo-Eguisheim dynasty in 1225 initiated the deterioration of the political situation.

-The three castles were rightly coveted by the Counts of Ferrette, contrary to the opinion of the Bishop of Strasbourg who declared that he was the sole beneficiary.
-A war ensued between the bishop on one side, and the Ferrette family and Emperor Henry VII on the other.
+The Counts of Ferrette rightly coveted the three castles, contrary to the opinion of the Bishop of Strasbourg, who declared that he was the sole beneficiary.
+A war ensued between the bishop on one side and the Ferrette family and Emperor Henry VII on the other.
 Once peace had been restored in 1251, the bishop kept the Dagsbourg castle while the Weckmund and the Wahlenbourg castles were returned to the Count of Ferrette.

 The Hohlandsbourg Castle

-In 1562, Lazare of Schwendi, the advisor to Emperor Charles V, bought back the seigniory along with the castle.
-The fortress was once again reinforced by bastions and by a new door equipped with a drawbridge.
+In 1562, Lazare of Schwendi, the advisor to Emperor Charles V, bought back the seigniory and the castle.
+The fortress was again reinforced by bastions and a new door equipped with a drawbridge.
 This great General of the Habsburgs would have brought the Tokay from Hungary to Alsace.

-The castle was bombed by mercenaries of the Swedish army in 1633 and was eventually demolished by the French in 1637, out of fear of seeing it fall into the hands of the Austrian army.
+Mercenaries of the Swedish army bombed the castle in 1633, and the French eventually demolished it in 1637 out of fear of seeing it fall into the hands of the Austrian army.

-It was listed as a historic monument in 1840 and major restorations commenced in the 1990s for it to become a historic and cultural centre.
+It became a historic monument in 1840, and significant restorations started in the 1990s for it to become a historic and cultural centre.